project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

 The digital circuit simulator we'll be building in this tutorial closely follows the program structure used on real-world SpiNNaker applications.
-Though only a very small program, under 400 lines of heavily annotated Python, our simulator goes through almost all of the steps real neural simulation applications do, including implementing a high-level domain-specific 'language' for describing simulations.
-With luck upon completing these tutorials you will have an understanding of how to go about building your own SpiNNaker applications.
+Though only a very small program (under 400 lines of heavily annotated Python) our simulator goes through almost all of the steps real neural simulation applications do, including implementing a high-level domain-specific 'language' for describing simulations.
+With luck after completing these tutorials you will have an understanding of how to go about building your own SpiNNaker applications.

-Before getting stuck in, we'll first take a look at how a typical SpiNNaker application works and highlight how Rig fits into this picture.
-This is followed by some brief instructions on setting up the required software and libraries and then we'll be ready to start programming a super computer!
+Before getting stuck in, we'll first take a look at how a typical SpiNNaker application is structured and highlight how Rig fits into this picture.

 SpiNNaker applications and Rig